Anonymoustank/Hangman-Game/README.md

 # Hangman-Game
 Just a simple hangman game written in Python 3

-How to install dependencies on Debian-based systems:
+Make sure to extract the zip file!

+Dependencies:
-1: pip3 install pygame
+1: Pygame
-2: sudo apt -y install python3-tk
+2: Tkinter